-Combine the yeast with the other ingredients.
+Combine the yeast with the other ingredients (except the cornmeal).
 Mix and knead everything together until the dough is soft.
 It will be slightly sticky, but don’t over-knead it.
 Mix just until everything holds together.
-It will get less sticky as it rises and after you knead if for the second time.
+It will get less sticky as it rises and after you knead it for the second time.
 The key is to have a nice elastic dough.

 Using olive oil, grease a clean bowl, including the sides.
-Form the dough into a ball and place it into the bowl.
+Form the dough into a ball and place it in the bowl.
 Cover and let it sit for 30 minutes.

 Once the dough has risen, gently punch it down.
 This should be enough for two small pizzas or one large pizza.
 Divide the dough into two balls if you are making two pizzas.

 Oil the pizza pan(s) generously with oil to keep the pizza from sticking.
 Sprinkle the pan(s) with cornmeal.

 Transfer the dough to a lightly floured surface and knead briefly.
 Using your hands or a rolling pin, shape the dough to be slightly larger than the size of the pan(s).
 Transfer the dough on the oiled pans.

 Press the dough to the edges of the pan, if it has shrunk slightly.
 Crimp the edges or fold over to create a crust.
 Brush some olive oil on the top of the dough.
 Prick the surface with a fork.